@ -92,7 +92,7 @@ Our recommendation is to use [Visual Studio Code](https://code.visualstudio.com/

 - Build Presets: Choose the framework your app is built with (e.g., React, Angular, Vue, etc.).

-- App Location: Specify the folder containing your app code (e.g., / if its in the root).
+- App Location: Specify the folder containing your app code (e.g., / if it’s in the root).

 - API Location: If you have an API, specify its location (optional).